livebook-dev/livebook/README.md

     standard schemes by default (such as http and https).
 Set it to a comma-separated list of schemes.

+  * LIVEBOOK_CLOUDFLARE - controls whether CloudFlare Zero Trust authentication is enabled.
+    Disabled by default.
+Set it to your CloudFlare team name to enable it.

 <!-- Environment variables -->

 When running Livebook Desktop, Livebook will invoke on boot a file named